On discrete functional inequalities for some finite volume schemes: Introduction

 The mathematical analysis of convergence and error estimates for numerical methods are performed using functional analysis tools, such as discrete Sobolev inequalities.
 Several Poincaré-Sobolev inequalities have been established for the finite volume schemes as well as for the finite element methods.
-Concerning the finite volume framework, the first estimates were obtained in the particular case $N=2$, $p=q=2$ (which is the standard Poincaré inequality) for Dirichlet boundary conditions Y. Coudi\`ere and G. Manzini \cite{Coudiere1999}.
-The idea of the proof in these papers is to use some geometrical properties of the mesh.
-More precisely, given an oriented direction $ \mathcal{D}$, any cell center of the mesh is connected to an upstream (with respect to $\mathcal{D}$) center of an edge of the boundary $\pa \Omega$ by a straight line of direction $ \mathcal{D}$.
+Concerning the finite volume framework, the first estimates were obtained in the particular case $N=2$, $p=q=2$ (which is the standard Poincaré inequality) for Dirichlet boundary conditions by R. Herbin \cite{Herbin1995} and by Y. Coudi\`ere, J.-P. Vila and P. Villedieu \cite{Coudiere1999}.
+The idea of the proof is as follows: given an oriented direction $ \mathcal{D}$, any cell center of the mesh is connected to an upstream (with respect to $\mathcal{D}$) center of an edge of the boundary $\pa \Omega$ by a straight line of direction $ \mathcal{D}$.
 This connection crosses a certain number of cells and their interfaces, and this argument allows to link a norm of the piecewise constant function considered with a norm of a discrete version of its gradient.
-This result was later generalized to the case of dimension $N=3$ by R. Eymard, R. Herbin and Th.
-Gallou\"et \cite{Eymard2000}.
-Also the same method has been applied to get more general Sobolev-Poincaré inequalities (\ref{sobolevcontinu}) for $1 \leq p=q \leq 2$ by J. Droniou, Th.
-Gallou\"et and R. Herbin \cite{Droniou2003}, and for $p=2$, $1 \leq q < \infty$ if $N=2$, $1 \leq q \leq 6$ if $N=3$ by Y. Coudi\`ere Th.
-Gallou\"et and R. Herbin \cite{Coudiere2001}, still in the case of Dirichlet boundary conditions.
-Concerning the case of Neumann boundary conditions, a discrete Poincaré-Wirtinger inequality ($p=q=2$) was established in \cite{Eymard2000,Gallouet2000} for $N=2$ or $3$ by using the same method.
+The proof requires some regularity assumptions on the mesh.
+The same starting point was used to generalize this result to the case of dimension $N=3$ by R. Eymard, T. Gallou\"et and R. Herbin \cite{Eymard1999,Eymard2000}, for meshes satisfying an orthogonality condition.
+Also the same method has been applied to get more general Poincaré inequalities for $1 \leq p=q \leq 2$ by J. Droniou, T. Gallou\"et and R. Herbin \cite{Droniou2003}, and for $1\leq p=q<+\infty$ by B. Andreianov, M. Gutnic and P. Wittbold \cite{Andreianov2004}.
+Concerning Neumann boundary conditions, a discrete Poincaré-Wirtinger inequality ($p=q=2$) was established in \cite{Eymard2000,Gallouet2000} for $N=2$ or $3$ by using the same method.
+Then some discrete Poincaré-Sobolev inequalities \eqref{sobolevcontinu} were obtained in the case of Dirichlet boundary conditions under regularity assumption on the mesh, for $p=2$, $1 \leq q < \infty$ if $N=2$, $1 \leq q \leq 6$ if $N=3$ \cite{Coudiere2001,Eymard2000}, as well as for $1 \leq p \leq 2$, $1\leq q \leq p^{*}$ if $p<N$ \cite{Droniou2003}.
+In these papers, the starting point consists in establishing a bound of the $L^{N/(N-1)}$ norm with respect to a discrete $W^{1,1}$ seminorm in the spirit of the work of L. Nirenberg \cite{Nirenberg1959}.
+The case of Neumann boundary conditions, $p=2$, $1 \leq q<+\infty$ if $N=2$, $1 \leq q \leq p^{*}$ if $N\geq 3$, is treated in \cite{Chainais-Hillairet2011} by using the same method and a trace result.